-Whenever it fits best into your Hamilton plans.
+Whenever it fits best into your academic plans.
 Go for a year if you can.
-If you can only go for a semester, here are some good reasons to go in the Fall.

-Each program specifies its own deadlines, but normally you should expect to apply by about April 1 for the following academic year or fall semester, and by about October 1 for the spring semester.
-Most programs use rolling admissions, however, so it is to your advantage to apply earlier.
-You may even apply several months before the deadline if you have made your decision about where to go.
+Each program specifies its own deadlines.
+Most programs use rolling admissions, so it is to your advantage to apply earlier.
+In the past year, we have noticed that some programs actually fill early.
+You should apply several months before the deadline if you have made your decision about where to go.

 This is not necessary, but you're welcome to contact the office with questions or concerns.

-Bring forms for "home school approval" or "study abroad advisor approval" to the Office of Off-Campus Study in the Dean of Students Office, Elihu Root House.
+Bring forms for "home school approval" or "study abroad advisor approval" to the Office of Off-Campus Study in Christian Johnson 105, but most approved forms are done on-line.

 Some applications require several passport-sized photos.
 These can be taken the US Post Office on College Street, or at CVS Pharmacy, 39 Meadow Street in Clinton.

 If you are going on a program that requires previous language study, ask a professor who has recent knowledge of your proficiency.
 Asking a professor in your concentration is helpful for UK schools, especially, since at most you will be admitted to a department as well as to the University itself.
 Finally, ask a professor who knows you well personally.

 Use the Registrar's transcript request procedures to have a transcript sent directly to your study abroad program.
 Only you can request a transcript.
 The Off-Campus Study Office cannot request or send a transcript for you.